-Reception of the Parent/Guardian Handbook and Student Code of Conduct
+Parent/Guardian Handbook and Student Code of Conduct

-To be completed by all students and p parents and returned to school.
+To be completed by each student and parent/guardian and re eturned to school.

 Student Name: (Please Print)

-I have received a copy of the Asheboro City School Student Code of Conduct for 2019-2020.
-I under abide by these rules and policies.
-I also understateachers may develop rules that are necessary for such rules may not be included in this publication. stand that all students are expected to and that school officials, principals and r the efficient operation of school, and
+I have received a copy of the Asheboro City Schools' Parent/G Student Code of Conduct for 2020-2021.
+I understand that all abide by these rules and policies and have discussed these ex- child/parent/guardian.
+I also understand that school officials, may develop rules that are necessary for the efficient operation may not be included in this publication.
+I students are expected to pectations with my , principals, and teachers

 Student Signature Date

-Parent/Guardian Signature
+Parent/Guardian Signature Date

+Child's School